 - Enlarged Materials: the LA Center can assist with enlarging handouts and other class materials.

-- Inspiration: powerful visual-thinking software that helps to clarify and organize ideas and information.
+- Inspiration: powerful visual-thinking software that helps to clarify and organize ideas and information in preparation for written work.

 - Magnification Software or Device: screen magnification software, hand held device or use of Video Magnifier-CCTV.

-- Text to Speech options: software that translates text into speech.
+- Text-to-Speech: software that translates text into speech.

 - Use of a Computer: use of WordPad or Microsoft Word.